New URC campaign beckons for Glasgow & Edinburgh

 New coach & captain as Glasgow look for turnaround

 Not so long ago, under Gregor Townsend and then Dave Rennie, Glasgow were a team to admire or envy, depending on your allegiances.
-Scotstoun was a fortress, home to Scotland's finest internationals, and to a fanbase fully behind the Warriors' project.
+Scotstoun was a fortress, home to Scotland's finest internationals and to a fanbase fully behind the Warriors project.

 That goodwill has all but gone.
 The rugby on offer last season was below par for a side packed with internationals.
 Glasgow staggered their way to the end of the season, unable to deal with a tricky run of fixtures.
 They lost six of their last eight league games, culminating in a 76-14 pummelling against Leinster that cost head coach Danny Wilson his job.

-Recruitment had taken place before Franco Smith was appointed Wilson's replacement but the South African has named a new captain as he looks to stamp his mark on this Warriors team - Kyle Steyn will lead Glasgow this season, taking over duties from Ryan Wilson and Fraser Brown.
+Recruitment had taken place before Franco Smith was appointed as Wilson's replacement but the South African has named a new captain as he looks to stamp his mark on this Warriors team - Kyle Steyn will lead Glasgow this season, taking over duties from Ryan Wilson and Fraser Brown.

 Glasgow have added heft to the forward pack with Scotland prop Allan Dell and two South African locks, JP du Preez and Sintu Manjezi.
 They will also hope Huw Jones' return to Scotstoun sparks into life a backline that last season often appeared stagnant.

-Upon his arrival at Scotstoun, Smith made it clear a key focus for him is to get the fans back on side.
+From the first, Smith made it clear a key focus for him is to get the fans back on side.

 "One of our values is to make Scotstoun an unbeatable ground, a place where no other team comes and wins.
 We need the place full," he said.